puffyCid/artemis-api/artemis-docs/docs/Intro/installation.md

 :::info

-### Which version should I choose: Nightly or Stable?
+### Which version: Nightly or Stable?

 Nightly versions of artemis are built every day using GitHub Actions.
 Nightly versions are actually stable enough for daily usage.

 Stable releases are typically released every 2-3 months.
 Nightly and Stable versions go through the same tests and release process.

 :::

 ## Packages
-As of version 0.14.0 you may also install **stable** release packages on your system.
+You may also install **stable** release packages on your system.
 Currently supported distribution packages are:
 - RPM and DEB for Linux distros
 - PKG for macOS